ozylog/vetch/README.md

 ## Chained Methods<a name="methods"></a>

-some methods to parse response.body:
+Some methods to parse response.body:

 - text()
 - json()